uds-datalab/PDBF/README.md

 * Extract zip and change workingdir to extracted folder
 * Adjust config.cfg
 * Try to compile Documentation.tex file with this command: java -jar PDBF.jar Documentation.tex
+* Open Documentation.html, this is the final output of the compilation process, if you rename it to ".pdf" it is also a valid pdf-document
 * You can play around with the minimal.tex file which contains a minimal example of PDBF usage
 * For further information take a look at the [documentation](https://ichbinkeinreh.github.io/PDBF/)